MTelford/TM470/README.md

 At this stage, the project can be started locally either by running main.py from the CLI, or running main.py for an IDE such as PyCharm
 `python3 main.py`

+Addtionally, we can dockerize the application and run it as a container.
+First we need to ensure we are using minikubes docker daemon by doing:
+`eval $(minikube docker-env)`

-Addtionally, we can dockerize the application and run it as a container using the follow commands from the project root:
+Then we can dockerize the application using the follow commands from the project root:

 `docker build -t <name> .` where name can be whatever you would like to call it.
 I generally use jci for simplicity.
 `docker run -p 8000:5000 <name>` here we map port 8000 on the host to port 5000 within the container which is the standard port for the Flask web server.